 - We need to mentor these women with basic life skills.
 Many will be timid, lack basic skills such as confidence, self-belief, discipline, persistence, and money management;

 - We need to position these women well, in order for them to win a job.
 This requires teaching them hands-on vocational skills in popular occupations.
 These women will also need basic tutoring in reading and math;

 - We need to establish a network of trusted employers willing to give these women a chance;

 - And we need to keep in contact with them (if they are willing) for a reasonable period of time following their job placement to ensure they can overcome obstacles.

-In essence, we need to become their caring parent as they take this first step.
+In essence, we need to become their motivating voice as they take this first step.